-Google for Education
+Google Workspace for Education

 These apps and add-ons are not FERPA-compliant.
-FERPA data is defined as Restricted and therefore cannot be used in a non-core app or add-on.
-All data uploaded to a non-core app or add-on must be classified as Public, which means information that is intended for public access.
+FERPA data is defined as Restricted and therefore cannot be used in an Additional Service or add-on.
+All data uploaded to these apps or add-ons must be classified as Public, which means information that is intended for public access.
 Visit Data Classification Standard for more information.

 Anyone using these apps or add-ons with their Andrew account must still adhere to Carnegie Mellon University Guidelines for Data Protection.